 Once you gain a little experience in flying, you will not need this automatic leveling anyway.
 Neither would you need the stability mode.
 Fragile Body

 A common problem of Blade 230s is the body being too fragile.
+You won’t face this problem in blade inductrix.
 Plus the landing gear is made up of flimsy plastic.
 This fragile landing gear gives rise to the vulnerability of any other parts of the heli to crash.

 The only solution to this fragile body is caution.

 Execute the landings as safely as possible.
 Avoid uneven places to land on.
 Landing in uneven places can easily cause the heli to flip due to its light and fragile body.

 The next thing you can do is make use of the throttle hold as much as you can.
 The throttle hold prevents any unnecessary throttle at the wrong time.
 So, it prevents the occurrence of accidents in the heli while you are near it.

 It also makes the landings smooth.
 That’s because you don’t want any unnecessary throttle bump while you are putting your helicopter down.
 So as soon as you are near land, turn the throttle hold on.
 This is located on the radio.
 And it’ll prevent any crash to the fragile body.